githin27/DIAG_NN_UFORMER/README.md

 ## Data Preparation

 For the purose of easiness, i have placed the necessary datasets for both denoise and deblur having train, validation and test datasets with each dataset contains a number of 40 images.
-Either you can use the existing datasets or you can create your own by foloowing the instructions below.
+Either you can use the existing datasets or you can create your own by following the instructions below.
 _Note:_ If you are creating your own dataset, please do remember to delete all the data from the directory datasets.